 How are we supposed handle it when Thanksgiving, Birthdays and Grief all hit at the same time?
 November 25 is the birthday of my former fiancé.
-This year it a few days after Thanksgiving.
+This year it is the day before Thanksgiving.
 A bittersweet day.
 Every 7 years his birthday would fall on Thanksgiving.
 It usually became a double celebration.

 One year in particular stands out to me.
 We drove to see the Christmas lights and garden displays at Longwood Gardens.
 We heard it was amazing.
 The word “amazing” just doesn’t do it justice.
 Longwood Gardens consists of over 1,077 acres of gardens, woodlands, and meadows in Kennet Square, Pennsylvania in the Brandywine Creek Valley.
 It is one of the premier botanical gardens in the United States.
 It is the living legacy of Pierre S. du Pont, a world traveler from an early age, who was often inspired to add features to the garden after attending world’s fairs.
 The most notable additions being the massive conservatory, complete with a huge pipe organ and an extensive system of water fountains.
 Years before it was a public garden, the land on which Longwood Gardens stands was home to the native Lenni Lenape tribe and Quaker farmers.
 Since then, the land has undergone significant transformation to become the magnificent property that is enjoyed by more than a million guests each year.